Gold mining: Australian gold rushes

-During the 19th century, numerous gold rushes in remote regions around the globe caused large migrations of miners, such as the California Gold Rush of 1849, the Victorian Gold Rush, and the Klondike Gold Rush.
+South African gold rush

 The discovery of gold in the Witwatersrand led to the Second Boer War and ultimately the founding of South Africa.
+This transformed the region into one of the wealthiest gold-producing areas in the world.
+This rush played a crucial role in the development of South Africa's economy and led to the establishment of Johannesburg, known as the 'city of gold'.
 Gold-bearing reefs in the neighbouring Free State province were found shortly thereafter, driving significant development in the region with the establishment of the Free State goldfields.